Judo Ranking Belts Colors, Ranks, and Meanings

 Notable 10th Degree Red Belt Holders

 The 10th degree red belt represents the absolute pinnacle of judo achievement, awarded to those whose contributions have shaped the art itself.
-Only a handful of practitioners outside Japan have ever earned this distinction.
+Only a handful of practitioners outside Japan have ever earned this distinction — the highest honor in the judo belts ranking system.

 Gene LeBell stands as one of the most remarkable American judokas to achieve this rank.
 Known as “Judo Gene,” LeBell won back-to-back AAU National Judo Championships in 1954 and 1955, capturing both heavyweight and overall titles.
 He trained extensively at the Kodokan in Japan and was ultimately awarded the 10th degree red belt—a recognition of his lifelong dedication to the art and his immeasurable contributions to spreading judo and grappling arts throughout the United States.

 LeBell’s significance extends beyond competitive achievement.
 He bridged the gap between traditional judo and modern mixed martial arts, training champions like Ronda Rousey (whose mother, AnnMaria De Mars, was also an elite judoka) and influencing generations of fighters.
 His 10th-degree rank acknowledges not just technical mastery but also a lifetime spent advancing the art.
-Today, judo’s influence on MMA is undeniable—fighters like Islam Makhachev use their judo base to dominate at the highest levels.
+Today, judo’s influence on MMA is undeniable—fighters like Islam Makhachev use their judo base to dominate at the highest levels, and Georgian judoka are rapidly emerging as a force in the UFC.

 How Judoka Get Promoted

-Promotion in Judo is a formal process.
+Promotion through the judo belts is a formal process.
 It’s not just about winning in competition.
 A grading exam typically includes:

 • Technical Demonstration: Executing specific throws, pins, chokes, and armlocks with precision.